openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>BaseDomainPrefix is the base domain prefix of the cluster.
+<p>baseDomainPrefix is the base domain prefix for the hosted cluster ingress.
+It will be used to confgure ingress in the hosted cluster through the subdomain baseDomainPrefix.baseDomain.
+If baseDomainPrefix is ommitted, the hostedCluster.name will be used as the subdomain.
-defaults to clusterName if not set.
-Set it to &ldquo;&rdquo; if you don&rsquo;t want a prefix to be prepended to BaseDomain.</p>
+Set baseDomainPrefix to an empty string &ldquo;&rdquo;, if you don&rsquo;t want a prefix at all (not even hostedCluster.name) to be prepended to baseDomain.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>